 In Magic the Gathering, there are 4 major type of decks:

-- Aggro – aggressive deck with plenty of cheap creatures, wants to finish the game as quickly as possible
+- Aggro: Aggressive deck with plenty of cheap creatures, wants to finish the game as quickly as possible.

 3. Don’t forget about lands.

-Three color decks require more rare lands than two color ones.
+Four, and three color decks require more rare lands than two color ones.
 So it’s really smart to focus on a two color deck first and then branch into the third color.
-Because of this, new players often try to build a good mono color deck, such as mono red aggro or mono blue tempo.
+Therefore, new players often try to build a good mono color deck, such as mono red aggro or mono blue tempo.